Self-Help & Coping

 Front Office Staff

-While there are no general blanket answers, asking front office staff members about the doctor and his treatment is questionable and possibly risky.
+Asking front office staff members about the doctor and his treatment is questionable and possibly risky.
 “Front desk staff are often selected for their loyalty to the doctor and their competence at keeping callers from making contact with him or her,” says Spanos.
 “A good, loyal receptionist will always swear blind that their doctor is a cross between Jesus, Albert Schweitzer, and Mother Teresa.
-But often the front desk person or even the nurse may correctly say, ‘Oh yes, he sees a lot of patients with XYZ illness,’ but doesn’t actually know that the doctor thinks these patients are all neurotic fusspots that he treats with contempt.”
+Often the front desk person may correctly say, ‘Oh yes, he sees a lot of patients with XYZ illness.’
+However, they may be unaware that the doctor thinks these patients are all fusspots that he treats with contempt.”

 The Exit

-After an often whirlwind first or second visit, patients need to reflect and assess if the doctor addressed some of the questions considered before the appointment began.
+At the end of the first whirlwind visit, you need to assess if the doctor addressed at least some of your questions.
 Can this provider listen and hear you?
 Does it seem like he will do his best in a compassionate manner and use the resources available to help?
 Did he seem interested and honest?
 Are you leaving the office feeling better about yourself?

 “Every relationship with a patient is different.
 Some of the best physicians simply get to know their patients, their idiosyncrasies, changes in physical symptoms and mood,” says Uslan.
 “If there is the likelihood that this physician can be the right one for you, then what do you need to do to be the right patient for this physician?
 You may need to ask yourself hard and critical questions such as, ‘Do I come across as unreasonable or demanding?
 Can she trust me not to be passive and say what my concerns are about medications?’”

-If the physician has done a good job, it is also important to express appreciation.
-“It is a terrible feeling for a physician who has dedicated his or her life to help people feel better and think that nothing they did helped or made the patient’s life just a little easier,” says Uslan.
-“Sure, the doctor has reviewed the X-rays, lab tests, and prescribed medications, but a heartfelt, ‘Thank you for your time,’ from the patients is what any of us would hope for.”
+If the physician has done a good job, express your appreciation.
+“It’s a terrible feeling for a physician who has dedicated his or her life to help people feel better and think that nothing they did made the patient’s life just a little easier,” says Uslan.
+“Sure, the doctor has reviewed the X-rays, lab tests, and prescribed medications, but a heartfelt, ‘Thank you for your time,’ from the patient is what any of us would hope for.”